youngturtle15/Tetris/README.md

 # Tetris Project

-An alpha build of Tetris using Unity, for educational purposes.
+An alpha build of Tetris using Unity, for self learning purposes.
+Not meant for commercial use.